neurdb/neurbench/benchmarks/lidx/README.md

 To isolated the GPL-licensed code, we create a separated repository to place all testing code derived from TLI.
 Please use the following link to download and place it in `/users/lingze/TLI`:

 <https://anonymous.4open.science/r/indexBench-CEC1>

+The notebooks and scripts in `benchmarks/lidx` are provided for generating drifts.